I receive a specialty medication. I received a letter saying I would be contacted about the change and to set up my medication.

 This reviewer shared experience about bad quality and wants this business to read this review and look into the issue (if any).
-The author is overall dissatisfied with United Healthcare.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with United Healthcare.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about United Healthcare.